 - Finely chop all the ingredients and add to a medium bowl

-- Add the lime juice, vinegar, OIL and spices and mix until thoroughly combined
+- Add the lime juice, vinegar, oil and spices and mix until thoroughly combined

-Green chimichurri can be stored in the refrigerator in a sealed container for up to 7 days.
+Your cilantro parsley chimichurri can be stored in the refrigerator in a sealed container for up to 7 days.
 I like to use a pint mason jar.

 If it won’t be consumed during that time, consider freezing it for future use.